The Podcast Playlist – May 2020

 Broken Record

-Created by Malcolm Gladwell and Rick Rubin, Broken Record is a podcast focusing on conversations with musicians from all musical genres.
+Created by Malcolm Gladwell, Rick Rubin and Bruce Headlam, Broken Record is a podcast focusing on conversations with musicians from all musical genres.
 Each episode feels and sounds conversationally focused, as opposed to a formal Q&A session between interviewer and interviewee.
 The laid back nature of the shows is what makes the podcast episodes so relaxing and enjoyable to listen to.
 There are a variety of interviews to choose from, although Dave Hill and the Epistemology of Norwegian Black Metal is an excellent episode on the history of death metal, proving the music is much more than just loud guitars and screaming.
 The interview with David Byrne was a fascinating listen with the creative mind behind Talking Heads and other artistic projects, while The Black Keys: Dan Auerbach and Patrick Carney was an interesting interview about what brought Auerbach and Carney out of retirement.

 About the author: Dave I. has been a Dappered reader for several years.
 His interest in fashion started with shoes and expanded to encompass watches, suits, and general men’s style.
 When not thinking about his next purchase he can be found enjoying a pint of locally brewed craft beer.